wise-old-man/wise-old-man/docs/docs/guides/1_start-tracking.md

 ### Tracking Options
 You can start tracking your account using any of the following:
-- Website: Request an update from your player page
+- Website: Request an update from your player profile
 - RuneLite Plugin: Auto-updates on logout once installed
 - Discord Bot: Use the update command in a server where the bot is installed

 #### Website
-1. Open your player page
+1. Open your player profile
    1. Go to `https://wiseoldman.net/players/<your_username>`.
       1. Example: https://wiseoldman.net/players/psikoi
-   2. If the player doesn’t exist yet, selecting the `Track` button will create it.
+   2. If the player's profile doesn’t exist yet, clicking the `Track` button will create it.

 2. Click Update
-   1. Press `Update` on the page to request a fresh hiscores check and create a snapshot.
+   1. Click the `Update` button on the page to request a fresh hiscores check and create a snapshot.
-   2. You may see a short cooldown between updates to avoid spam.

 3. Come back later for gains
    1. After your first snapshot, subsequent updates will calculate gains and achievements.